sfuqua/fvtt-hidden-initiative/README.md

 This section documents how the module works at a high level, to shed light on compatibility risks with other modules.

+### Known incompatibilities

+This module is not currently compatible with [Combat Enhancements](https://foundryvtt.com/packages/combat-enhancements/) by Asacolips.
+I am investigating ways to address this.

 ### Override of CombatTracker

 This module overwrites `CONFIG.ui.combat` with a custom class (`HiddenInitiativeCombatTracker`) in order to customize the data that is provided to the CombatTracker UI.
 Specifically, it provides a custom implementation of `CombatTracker.getData`, which first gets data from the base class and then tampers with it (overwriting initiative values and re-sorting).